Rakeshmonkee/DMA/readme.md

 ## DMA Firmware, Flashing, trouble-shooting Guide.

 The point of making this repo is to reduce the price of DMA custom firmware.
-But now, it is more of a repo to help people with DMA
+But now, it is more of a repo to help people with DMA.